zso6685/Horse-health-prediction/README.md

 Through ploting data I could see the trend of the older horses having the need of surgery thus the older the horse, the poor the health outcome.

 # Problem function
+Working through to see the outcome of horse health
 # Training
+Had struggles training kept running into errors
 # Conclusion
+I could tell from the distribution that of the data that the older the horse and the mucousal membrane the more likely to live or die
 # Future work
 With more practice hopefully I get to do more projects from any source.